-If you are using DB2, Genesys recommends using the DB2 Command-Line Processor to run Genesys SQL scripts.
+Note: Genesys recommends using the DB2 Command-Line Processor to run Genesys SQL scripts.

 If you are using a PostgreSQL database, make sure that the value of the PostgreSQL configuration option standard\conforming\strings in the postgresql.conf file matches that of the Configuration Server Application option postgre-standard-conforming-strings, in the [system] section.
 For more information, refer to the Framework Database Connectivity Reference Guide and the Framework Configuration Options Reference Manual.